 - They want to learn skills other than those required for work (24%)

-SRHM suggests that employers consider offering in their benefits packages an annual personal learning stipend for employees to use as they like.
+SRHM suggests that employers consider offering an annual personal learning stipend in their benefits packages for employees to use as they like.
 This would help to cultivate a development mindset and encourage learning outside of work, further supporting a learning culture.
 It also signals to employees that the organization values them as an individual.

 Tackling L&D challenges